-We already visited the Old City.
-In that post, we were in “The Big Three,” which are the Western Wall, Church Of The Holy Sepulchre, and Dome Of The Rock and al-Aqsa Mosque.
-We also toured at additional places inside the Old City.
-Today we will be visiting different places Around The Old City.
+We have already visited the Old City.
+In that article, we saw “The Big Three,” which are the Western Wall, Church Of The Holy Sepulchre, Dome Of The Rock, and al-Aqsa Mosque.
+We also toured other places inside the Old City.
+Today we will be visiting different sites around the Old City.

 To the South of The Old City – Mount Zion

-Mount Zion guide starts with basics, like map, directions, Mount Zion in the Bible, and then goes through the landmarks.
-And afterward tours the most iconic landmarks, including King David’s Tomb, The Cenacle – Room of the Last Supper, and Dormition Abbey.
+Mount Zion guide starts with basics, like maps and directions, Mount Zion in the Bible, and then goes through the landmarks.
+And afterward, tours the most iconic landmarks, including King David’s Tomb, The Cenacle – Room of the Last Supper, and Dormition Abbey.